CSE512-14W/a3-mjyc/README.md

 ## Development Process

 All the work was done by me.
-There was three major components; 1) wifi data collection from the mobile robot, 2) realtime sensors data visualization and 3) integration of the robot and the web interface.
-Each component took at least 10 hours and the integration part definitely took longer time.
+There was three major components; 1) wifi data collection from the mobile robot, 2) real time sensors data visualization and 3) integration of the robot and the web interface.
+Each component took at least 8 hours and the integration part definitely took longer time--this excludes storyboard and write up time.

-For robotics component, I started from [here](https://github.com/esmaras/bwi).
-I extracted part of code I need from the repo integrated into my existing mobile robot navigtion code.
-The hardest part was figuring out network setup.

-For data visualization component, I started from [here](http://bost.ocks.org/mike/constancy/).
-The hardest part was deadling mixing canvas and d3.

-For integration component, I started from [here](http://robotwebtools.org/).
-The hardest part was dealing with their bleeding edge code.
+For the wifi data collection, I started from [here](https://github.com/esmaras/bwi).
+I extracted part of code I needed and integrated them to my existing mobile robot navigation [code](https://github.com/mjyc/deliverbot-catkin-giyeok).
+The hardest part was setting up access point scanning program.
+For the data visualization, I started from [here](http://bost.ocks.org/mike/constancy/).
+The hardest part was adopting the given code to my purpose.
+For the integration, I started from [here](http://robotwebtools.org/).
+The hardest part was dealing with their bleeding edge-ness code.
+Also, this code is based on canvas where D3 uses svg, I spent good amount of time trying to use them both and moved on.
+This is the main reason why I could not do scatter plot for this project.